Arundita/QueueTest/README.md

 3. Enqueue a byte to the queue

-3.1 Before the queue can be enqueued, verify that the queue is not null.
+3.1 Before the queue can be enqueued, verify that the queue is not null.<br>
 3.2 If the queue is not null, verify that the queue size is less than the total available memory space, to make sure there is room to add a byte.

 4. Test Case: Enqueue Byte:

 4.1 Verify that the byte is enqueued to the queue as expected.
-This is done by verifying that after the enqueue operation the byte present at the rear of the queue is the same as the byte inserted.
+This is done by verifying that after the enqueue operation the byte present at the rear of the queue is the same as the byte inserted.<br>
-4.2 Verify that the bytesUsed variable that represents the bytes in use by the memory is increased by one.
+4.2 Verify that the bytesUsed variable that represents the bytes in use by the memory is increased by one.<br>
-4.3 Verify that the queue size is increased by one.
+4.3 Verify that the queue size is increased by one.<br>
-4.4 Verify the enqueue byte operation for invalid data.
+4.4 Verify the enqueue byte operation for invalid data.<br>

 5. Test Case: Before a byte is dequeued from the queue

-5.1 Before a byte can be dequeued from the queue, Verify that the queue is not null.
+5.1 Before a byte can be dequeued from the queue, Verify that the queue is not null.<br>
-5.2 Before the queue can be dequeued, Verify that the queue is not an empty queue with nothing to be dequeued.
+5.2 Before the queue can be dequeued, Verify that the queue is not an empty queue with nothing to be dequeued.<br>

 6. Test Case: Dequeue a byte from the queue, After the dequeue operation,

-6.1 Verify that the bytesUsed variable is decremented by one.
+6.1 Verify that the bytesUsed variable is decremented by one.<br>
-6.2 Verify that the queue size is decremented by one.
+6.2 Verify that the queue size is decremented by one.<br>
 6.3 The offset variable indicates the location in the memory where the new queue will be stored.
-Verify that the offset variable is incremented by four.
+Verify that the offset variable is incremented by four.<br>
-6.4 Verify that the character returned from the dequeue operation is as expected.
+6.4 Verify that the character returned from the dequeue operation is as expected.<br>

 7. Test Case: Before the queue is destroyed,

-7.1 Verify that the queue is not null.
+7.1 Verify that the queue is not null.<br>
-7.2 Verify that the queue to be destroyed is an allocated queue in the memory.
+7.2 Verify that the queue to be destroyed is an allocated queue in the memory.<br>

 8. Test Case: Destroy Queue: After the queue is destroyed.

-8.1: Verify that the bytesUSed variable is decremented by the size of the destroyed queue.
+8.1: Verify that the bytesUSed variable is decremented by the size of the destroyed queue.<br>
 8.2 The unusedQueue variable represents that the queue has not been allocated.
-Verify that the queue is assigned as an unused queue.
+Verify that the queue is assigned as an unused queue.<br>

-9. Test Case: Verify that the functionality of on_out_of_memory() is as expected.
+9. Test Case: Verify that the functionality of on_out_of_memory() is as expected.<br>
-10. Test Case: Verify that the functionality of on_illegal_opeartion() is as expected.
+10. Test Case: Verify that the functionality of on_illegal_opeartion() is as expected.<br>